Maryland CDL Requirements

 Maryland may require further checks to ensure your CDL eligibility:

-• Out of state applicants must change their prior state's driver's license to a Maryland license
+• Out-of-state applicants must change their prior state's driver's license to a Maryland license

 • Assuming your license is not more than two years out of date, it will be a simple transfer